ibexa/documentation-developer/docs/content_management/field_types/field_type_reference/maplocationfield.md

-# MapLocation Field Type
+# MapLocation field type

-This Field Type represents a geographical location.
+This field type represents a geographical location.

 As input it expects three values: